 The decision to relocate is never easy.
 Upending the rhythm of daily life with career, possessions, mail delivery, and even navigating new supermarkets can be downright daunting.
 Throw in a dangerous global pandemic fraught with economic uncertainty, and it’s easy to want to just hide under the covers 24/7.

 It IS possible to have a safe and stress-free move during the age of COVID-19.
-I just moved, and so I lived it!
+I just moved with the help of flyttebyrå Oslo, and so I lived it!
 I am happy to share the experience with you, so without further ado, here is my list of…

 Top 10 Tips for a Successful (and SANE!)
 Move during a Global Pandemic

 The Center for Disease Control has established guidelines to keep yourself as safe as possible. https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html Study these guidelines, wear a mask, wash hands, keep your distance, and avoid unnecessary contact with other people outside your home.

 Keep a running list of tasks to be performed and how many months, weeks, or days you have until the move.
 Schedule things like cable and utilities be turned off/on as well as other small services like pool cleaning, yard trimming, and Olathe pest control.
 Get your mail forwarded along with scheduling bills to be paid online and on time.
 If you budget your time, the tasks will seem much more manageable!

 You know what they say about the best laid plans.
 Moving during a global pandemic means that you or someone in your household could get sick unexpectedly.
 Create a contingency plan for the unexpected.
 Ask your leasing office or real estate agent how your lease or transaction might be handled in case of illness.
 Further, where will you go to quarantine or recover?
 Keep a bag of comfortable, clean clothes and medications for an unexpected stay somewhere safe.